James H. Harless: Philanthropy

 Harless was widely known for his philanthropic efforts, which included donations to charities for many causes in Mingo County and its surrounding areas.
 Described as having his name be "synonymous with philanthropy in West Virginia," Harless made contributions to needy individuals, churches and schools, including giving "generously" to Marshall University and West Virginia University, as well as to rural healthcare, education programs and the Boy Scouts of America, of which he had himself been a former member.
 Harless allowed many students to achieve higher levels of education, by means of either paying for their tuitions or by creating scholarships which they could be awarded.
 These included scholarships at the West Virginia University College of Law, at the West Virginia School of Osteopathic Medicine, at Davis & Elkins College, and at Concord University.
 Described by Marshall University president Dale F. Nitzschke as having been "a remarkable benefactor to higher education in West Virginia" since the 1950s, Harless largest contributions to educational institutions included a $1.5 million donation to the West Virginia University Foundation in 1991, for "an innovative program to induce [locals] to stay in school and attend college," a $1 million donation to the West Virginia University College of Law in 2012, for its renovation and the establishment of an educational courtroom, as well $1 million to Marshall University in 1990, $750,000 of which would fund local scholarships and $250,000 of which would go to the Society of Yeager Scholars.
 Harless was notably said to have been one of the first contributors to the Society of Yeager Scholars.
 At the account of a documentary filmer, Harless once said that he had even taken out a loan to make a charitable contribution.

 Following the death of his son, Harless recalled him saying that there had been nothing to do in their small community, and that he had always wanted a place where children in the town could play.
-After his passing in 1995, Harless contributed the cost of constructing a 55,000-square-foot community center in Gilbert, which was named the Larry Joe Harless Community Center in his honor.
+After his death in 1995, Harless contributed the cost of constructing a 55,000-square-foot community center in Gilbert, which was named the Larry Joe Harless Community Center in his honor.
 Inside the community center would be a pool, movie theaters, a cafeteria, computer rooms, meeting areas, and courts for tennis, racquetball and basketball, as well as several activities and classes.
 The community center also hosts a clinic, which was started through a friendship Harless had with two physicians of West Virginia University, in order to combat the inability to access healthcare in the area, as local citizens previously needed to travel to Huntington, Charleston, Morgantown or out of state to access specialty care.